27 Mar My Dog Has A Swollen Face or Mouth – Here Is What It Could Mean

 Trauma to the face can be caused by many different things, such as being hit by a car, bitten by another animal, shot with a gun, kicked in the face, etc. You can see anything from focal swelling around a puncture wound to whole-head swelling from being clipped by a car bumper.

-In addition, there may be tooth fractures, bone fractures, lacerations to the skin, lips, gums, tongue, etc. Usually, these injuries are painful, and there may be bleeding or infection if it isn’t found treated right away.
+In addition, there may be tooth fractures, bone fractures, lacerations to the skin, lips, gums, tongue, etc. Usually, these injuries are painful, and there may be bleeding or infection if it isn’t found and treated right away.

 Your vet will help figure out the extent of the injuries and develop a plan to treat them.
 That plan may include referral to a specialty practice like Animal Dental Care & Oral Surgery for advanced imaging (CT scan or MRI) and surgery.